BVA1000/BVA1000/README.md

 - 👨🏻‍🎓 I have knowledge in HTML5, CSS3, JavaScript, Angular, & MySQL
 - 📚 I’m currently learning Full Stack Web Development
 - 🎨 I love being creative and programming helps me in this area
-- 📫 You can reach me on Facebook or by email at bennyvonachen@gmail.com
+- 📫 You can reach me on Facebook, LinkedIn, or by email at bennyvonachen@gmail.com

 <!---
 BVA1000/BVA1000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.